TouchNetix/axutils/README.md

 Reference code in this section is provided to demonstrate how small tools can be created to handle different maintenance operations of an aXiom Device.

-`axfw` uploads a new firmware image onto an aXiom device.
+`axfw.py` uploads a new firmware image onto an aXiom device.

-`axcfg` uploads a binary configuration file to an aXiom device.
+`axcfg.py` uploads a binary configuration file to an aXiom device.
 Binary configuration files are created by TouchHub2.

-`axut` queries an aXiom device and reports firmware version information as well as the usage table.
+`axut.py` queries an aXiom device and reports firmware version information as well as the usage table.

-`axrpt` provides example code to read reports from aXiom in either a polled or interrupt driven scheme.
+`axrpt.py` provides example code to read reports from aXiom in either a polled or interrupt driven scheme.
 A Raspberry Pi is required for this interrupt driven example to function.

-`axfactdata` reads out the aXiom device's factory data.
+`axfactdata.py` reads out the aXiom device's factory data.

-`axtbp` can be used to change the mode (Basic, Digitizer, Absolute Mouse) of the provided USB protocol bridge.
+`axtbp.py` can be used to change the mode (Basic, Digitizer, Absolute Mouse) of the provided USB protocol bridge.

+`interface_arg_parser.py` helper functions to parse script arguments.
+Specifically, it handles the interface (I2C, SPI, USB) options so that all scripts have a consistent interface.

 ## Prerequisites